prabhupant/python-ds/README.md

 ## Objective

+There are a plenty of resources when it comes to interview preparations on the internet.
+What prompted me to create this project was the dissimilarity across different approaches and the infused complexity of the code.

+Feel free to contribute but please follow the Contributing Guidelines as I want to maintain the uniformity of the implementation of data structures and algorithms.
+Last time around, people bombarded with me with Pull Requests, Issues and Emails insisting me to merge their changes

 The open source community has helped me a lot during my interview preparations and studies while I was in my undergrad.
 I always wanted to give something back to the community.
 In my endeavour to contribute something back, I will be uploading data structures and algorithms questions in Python in this repo.
 Feel free to contribute and get in touch!

 ## Structure of the repository